Intilery/intilery.github.io/docs/guides/validate-schema.md

 Apart from the [default traits](/docs/schema/identify#traits) all additional traits will need to be validated before those traits are recognised.

-To access the schema for default events (schemas), and events (schemas) that you have validated, navigate to Schemas
+To access the schema for core events (schemas), and custom events (schemas) that you have validated, navigate to Schemas

 ![Schemas](/img/default-validate1.png)

-**Note:** The image above shows the schamas for default schemas and your validated schemas.
+**Note:** The image above shows the schamas for core schemas and your custom schemas.

 ### Adding traits